Fees & Timeline

 Timeline

-The entire process for certification can take up to six months or more depending on the test scheme required and both the readiness and attentiveness of the applicant.
-Testing is often the longest part of the process.
+The entire process for certification can take up to twelve months or more depending on the test scheme required and both the readiness and attentiveness of the applicant.
+Testing at a BPI-Approved Lab is often the longest part of the process.
 Tests like Metals, Ash, and FTIR can take less than one month, but timelines depend on available lab capacity, which is outside of BPI’s ability to control.
-Disintegration testing takes a minimum of 3 months, and biodegradation testing takes a minimum of 6 months.
+Disintegration testing takes a minimum of 3 months for commercial compostability and 6 months for home compostability, and biodegradation testing takes a minimum of 6 months (commercial) and 12 months (home).
 When all tests are submitted and samples are sent, the technical review process generally takes 4 weeks to complete.